PyMVPA/PyMVPA/doc/source/tutorial_start.rst

-Most datasets in PyMVPA are represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the :term:`feature`\s of the dataset.
+Most datasets in PyMVPA are represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the :term:`feature`\s of the samples.
 In the Haxby study the authors used a region of interest (ROI) in the ventral temporal cortex.
 For subject 1 this ROI comprises 577 voxels.
 Since the analysis was done on the voxel activation patterns, those voxels are the actual features of this dataset, and hence we have 577 of them.